aliirezaaa/tribe-assistant/README.md

 Using an NLP service helps to classify post content sentiments and categorize them.

-Finally, the general sentiment and category of the post data are stored in the database with the actual post content
+Finally,  in addition to the general sentiment and category of the post data, the actual post content, author, and published time are stored in the database.

 ## Features